By Talkwalker

 Not everyone wants to directly complain about every issue they face.
 But they are willing to vent on social media when things go wrong.

 Using social listening to monitor brand, product, or service mentions, can help you find these indirect complaints.
-Then you can either attempt to fix them by contacting the consumer (Carefully, as these could come across as a bit creepy.), or use the data to find broader issues and fix them.
+Then you can either attempt to fix them by contacting the consumer or use the data to find broader issues and fix them.

 Talk like your customers think

-This can help you shape all your communications to be more aligned with their thoughts, making your brand more relevant, and improving the overall customer experience.
+This can help you shape all your communications to be more aligned with their thoughts.
+Helping make your brand more relevant, and improve your overall customer experience.

 How to measure customer satisfaction